Selected Education Definitions

-- TECHNOLOGY LITERACY CHALLENGE FUND
+- TECHNOLOGY LITERACY CHALLENGE FUND (TLCF)

 A federal initiative that began in February 1996, under Title III of the Elementary

 and Secondary Education Act (ESEA).
 Funding is provided to advance the president's

 four goals for technology in education through state-administered grants to public

-- TEMPORARY ASSISTANCE FOR NEEDY FAMILIES
+- TEMPORARY ASSISTANCE FOR NEEDY FAMILIES (TANF)

-include cash assistance, childcare assistance
+include cash assistance, childcare assistance and educational activities designed

 100 percent of the federal poverty level and have a dependent child 18 years of

 age or younger.